 Frankie’s Friends provides pet care assistance for low-income owners.
 The criteria for providing financial assistance are based on the pet’s geographic location, financial need, diagnosis, and prognosis—Frankie’s Friends partners with emergency veterinary and specialty care pet hospitals.

 You can get up to $500 to help you with free veterinary care for low-income near me.

 Frankie’s Friends also helps save pets’ lives by providing grants to assist with life-saving or life-enhancing emergency care for families that cannot afford the whole treatment cost.

 8. Handicapped Pets Foundation

 The Handicapped Pets Foundation assists injured, elderly, and disabled pets.
-They donate free dig wheelchairs to pets-in-need.
+It donates free dig wheelchairs to pets-in-need.

-The pet owner will complete the application for a new or reconditioned pet wheelchair that is reviewed monthly.
-All applicants will receive a response after the review process is completed each month.
+The pet owner will complete the application for a new or reconditioned pet wheelchair that’s reviewed monthly.
+All applicants will receive a response after completing the review process each month.

 Website: Handicapped Pets Foundation

 9. Harley’s Hope Foundation